 Plus you can download my free 7 page printable pack of rainbow placemats for kids – scroll down to learn more!

-It’s Spring and with April showers we can expect to see some beautiful rainbows.
+It’s Spring and with rain showers we can expect to see some beautiful rainbows.

 With the coming of spring and the messes that ensue with outdoor play, and learning all about rainbow fun with my easy rainbow slime recipe, I was so glad to find these PURELL® Hand Sanitizing Wipes!
 They even worked on my first failed attempt at rainbow slime, and were able to remove even the stickiest mess – white school glue based slime with starch (BTW – do not attempt to make liquid starch at home for a slime recipe – it doesn’t work).
 Phew!